-Every employer wants to have his or her new trainee on the job as soon as possible so that you can ensure the resources is utilized to the fullest.
-There is a higher probability of rushing through the process of training, creating a lot of doubts and confusion right from the day one.
+Every employer wants to have his or her new trainee on the job as soon as possible so that you can ensure the resources are utilized to the fullest.
+There is a higher probability of rushing through the process of training, creating a lot of doubts and confusion right from day one.

 Rushing into the training process to complete it as soon as possible can lead to new mistakes and less efficient trainee.
 Every process has its own time and hence you should not rush into completing the training as soon as possible as it can lead to a bad outcome.

 You are asking the trainees to join the project and learn the process while doing a project.
 This can cost you a lot of time to execute a task as it would be explaining each and every step of the task before hitting the green button.

 You might end up wasting your time as well as the time of the trainee at the cost of your project.
 This will take a hit on the productivity of your ongoing project which can lead you too late delivery costing you a bad review on job satisfaction.